-That’s it for the official part of conducting an effective virtual team meeting.
-You all know the rules!
-Now, let’s dig a little deeper into scheduling team meetings.
+That’s it for the official part of conducting online meetings.
+You all know the ground rules for virtual meetings!
+Now, let’s dig a little deeper into scheduling group meetings.

-Scheduling group meetings online: best practices for staying productive
+Scheduling virtual meetings: best practices for staying productive

 Getting an invite to a meeting can sometimes evoke many questions and emotions for the team.
 Get familiar with the best practices for scheduling meetings so everyone stays productive.